lisek84/ups-snmp-agent-withdelay/README.md

 # UPS SNMP Shutdown Agent with Slave machines support

 This tool will monitor your UPS over snmp.

 And if powerdown will be detected.
-It will shutdown your computers.
+It will shutdown your computers .
 For this it uses IPMI, but you can change it and define your own methods (ssh, psexec etc) It is different from other tools because it's prepared for storage boxes.